frictionlessdata/datapackage/content/docs/specifications/data-package.md

 ```

 - `name`: The `name` `MUST` be an [Open Definition license ID](http://licenses.opendefinition.org/)
-- `path`: A [url-or-path](../data-resource/#url-or-path) string, that is a fully qualified HTTP address, or a relative POSIX path.
+- `path`: A [URL or Path](../glossary/#url-or-path) string, that is a fully qualified HTTP address, or a relative POSIX path.
 - `title`: A human-readable title.

 ### `profile`